 Among the most common injuries acquired on the job are back sprains due lifting heavy objects, repetitive motion injuries (such as carpal tunnel syndrome caused by excessive computer use), and various traumas sustained in traffic accidents while on job-related business.

 With only a few exceptions, any employee who suffers bodily damage while engaged in an activity directly associated with work (whether on the company’s premises or elsewhere) is eligible to receive the benefits of workman’s compensation insurance.
 This includes not only one-time incidents but, in some cases, also encompasses conditions that develop from performing tasks repeatedly over time.

 One of the most common workplace injuries is overexertion, which typically occurs while performing moderate to heavy physical labor.
 Factory and construction workers, as well as police officers, are especially at risk for this type of injury.
 Without the support of devices like back or knee braces, employees often pull muscles or push joints past their normal range of motion while pushing, pulling, lifting, or throwing heavy objects.

-Conditions like tendonitis, bursitis, or carpal tunnel syndrome can develop in employees whose jobs require staying in the same physical position or repeating the same motion over an extended period of time, such as working on an assembly line or sitting at a computer for several hours every day.
+Conditions like tendonitis, bursitis, or carpal tunnel syndrome can develop in employees whose jobs require staying in the same physical position or repeating the same motion over an extended period, such as working on an assembly line or sitting at a computer for several hours every day.